MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step2.md

 - With its default settings, **Internal**, **Confidential**, and **Secret** have visual markings configured (such as footer, header, watermark) and none of the polices have protection set.
 In addition, the three global settings are not set so that all documents and emails are not required to have a label, there is no default label, and users do not have to provide justification when lowering the sensitivity level.

-For our tutorial, we'll change a couple of those global settings:
+For our tutorial, we'll change a couple of those global settings so that you can see how they work:

 -  **Select the default label**: Set this to **Internal**.